open-contracting/standard/docs/schema/codelists.md

 Publishers must map their existing document codes to this list, where possible.
 If using this list within a user interface, publishers can re-write the codelist titles and descriptions appropriately for the context they are being used in.

-Documents can be published as links to downloadable documents, to web pages, or - in particular in case of notices - to  official gazettes in which they have been published.

 ```{csv-table-no-translate}
 :header-rows: 1
 :widths: auto